sebastienros/jint/README.md

 Jint is a __Javascript interpreter__ for .NET which can run on __any modern .NET platform__ as it supports .NET Standard 2.0 and .NET 4.6.2 targets (and later).

-💡 You should prefer 3.x beta versions from NuGet over the 2.x.
-All new features and improvements are targeted against version 3.x.

 ## Supported features

-Following features are supported in version 3.x.

 #### ECMAScript 2015 (ES6)